 You've made a bad hire (or two), and now you’re seriously considering the merits of pre-employment testing.
 Or, your team is experiencing a lot of conflicts, and you’ve been told that personality assessments might aid in team building.
 Or, perhaps your team is NOT in conflict, but you’d like members to work better together nonetheless.

-And all of these are very good reasons to implement testing as a regular part of your hiring and people management processes.
+And all of these are excellent reasons to implement testing as a regular part of your hiring and people management processes.

-DON’T test inconsistently—If you’re testing to evaluate prospective employees, be sure and test all employees applying for the position.
-Testing some and not others is pointless and could even render your organization liable for discrimination charges if those who were tested and eliminated from the hiring process claim they were illegally targeted.
+DON’T test inconsistently—If you’re testing to evaluate prospective employees, be sure to test all employees applying for the position.
+Testing some and not others is pointless and could even render your organization liable for discrimination charges if those tested and eliminated from the hiring process claim they were illegally targeted.